Training

 Nutcracker

-Every year Chattanooga Ballet presents The Nutcracker featuring the professional company, the Chattanooga Symphony Orchestra performing live, and students from Chattanooga Ballet's School and the region.
+Every year Chattanooga Ballet presents The Nutcracker featuring the professional company, the Chattanooga Symphony Orchestra performing live, and students from Chattanooga Ballet's School.
 Students are invited to audition for Chattanooga's most beloved holiday tradition and enjoy a professional production experience at one of the city’s largest venues.

 Summer Camps

-Registration for Summer Camp will open through the class portal linked above on February 19th!
+Register for Summer 2025 Camp today through the class portal linked above!
 If you are not currently a CB student, please create an account through the class portal to sign up.

 Summer Intensives